 Having a brand identity makes a company more memorable.
 It also presents the brand as an authoritative thought leader in the marketplace.
 A company with an established brand identity can develop credibility and trust among its customers.

 The key to strong brand identity is having a good design process that is distinct, memorable, scalable and flexible.
 The chosen design should also be cohesive and easy to apply.
 Finally, it should work for everyone who interacts with the content.
 To build visibility, a company’s brand identity and content need to stand out among its competitors, capture people’s attention, and have a positive visual impact.
 A strong brand image should also grow and evolve with the brand.

-To develop a strong brand identity, companies need to:
+To develop a strong brand identity, you need to:

-Before creating a brand identity, companies need to know who they are as a brand and what they are trying to present to the public.
-By asking themselves the following questions, companies can build their message and create a cohesive brand image.
+Before creating a brand identity, you need to know who you are as a brand.
+You should also be clear on what you are trying to present to the public.
+By asking yourself the following questions, you can build their message and create a cohesive brand image.

 - Why did we start the business?